 What You Need:

 - GLITTER: You can get glitter in many colors at any craft store, JoAnn Fabric, ACMoore, Hobby Lobby, and Walmart.
-You can just get the regular cheap glitter, it will stay just fine.
-The fine glitter works really well for the mane and coat but I usually just get the large containers of regular glitter.
+You can just get the regular craft glitter.
+The fine glitter works really well for the mane and coat but I usually just get the large containers of big glitter.

 - Block of Wood: To help keep the hoof area clear of shavings or to protect the floor.